akhilagollaj/Forecasting-Hotel-Booking-Cancellation-Trends/README.md

 <img width="375" alt="Naive Forecast" src="https://github.com/user-attachments/assets/07dde9a6-ed8d-48bf-a09c-70372b7fadd1" />

-- **Description**: This plot shows the monthly cancellation trends over time using the Naive Forecast model.
+- This plot shows the monthly cancellation trends over time using the Naive Forecast model.
 The training and validation periods are highlighted, with the Naive model assuming future values are equal to the last observed value.

 ### 2. Exponential Smoothing (ETS) Forecast

 <img width="375" alt="ETS" src="https://github.com/user-attachments/assets/606d9197-a43f-4639-9d23-f95a0b1494c4" />

-- **Description**: This plot illustrates the monthly cancellation trends using the Exponential Smoothing (ETS) model.
+- This plot illustrates the monthly cancellation trends using the Exponential Smoothing (ETS) model.
 The model accounts for seasonality and trends, smoothing out random fluctuations in the data.

 ### 3. ARIMA Forecast

 <img width="291" alt="ARIMA" src="https://github.com/user-attachments/assets/f6b45cd3-9672-419c-9af5-daedbc8e717f" />

-- **Description**: This plot displays the monthly cancellation trends using the ARIMA model.
+- This plot displays the monthly cancellation trends using the ARIMA model.
 ARIMA captures complex patterns and provides precise forecasts, as evidenced by its performance.

 ## Key Insights